COSSAS/SOARCA/docs/content/en/docs/core-components/database.md

   Database details of SOARCA
 ---

-SOARCA Database architecture, SOARCA makes use of [MongoDB](https://www.mongodb.com).
-It is used to store and retrieve playbooks.
+OARCA Database architecture, SOARCA makes use of [MongoDB](https://www.mongodb.com/) It is used to store and retrieve playbooks.
 Later it will also store individual steps.

 ## Mongo

-Mongo has different collections for SOARCA we use a database object per collection.
-So that would be:
+SOARCA employs separate collections in Mongo, utilizing a dedicated database object for each of them:

 * Playbook
 * Step